wilfredinni/javascript-cheatsheet/docs/cheatsheet/functions.md

 let result = square(5); // result is now 25
 ```

-In this case, `square` is an arrow function that takes one parameter, `x`, and returns its square.
+`square` is an arrow function that takes one parameter, `x`, and returns its square.

 ## Arrow Functions vs Regular Functions